Image: ZIP | ©

 What New Zealand has achieved so far

-Our strategy sets the path
+Our strategy sets the direction

-We’ve got a strategy for the next five years that will drive science and innovation, empower New Zealanders and maintain important refuges for threatened species.
+We have a strategy for the next five years that will drive science and innovation, empower New Zealanders and maintain important refuges for threatened species.

 Focus areas